YMCA MEMBER FREQUENTLY ASKED QUESTIONS

 How can I stay active during the Y’s closure?

-The YMCA of Metropolitan Dallas is offering FREE online fitness classes for members of all ages and fitness levels, including children!
+The YMCA of Metropolitan Dallas is offering FREE online fitness classes, through May 31st, for members of all ages and fitness levels, including children!
 Join us for these virtual fitness options:

 - Online classes will be available through Les Mills OnDemand for 60 days.
 Visit our sign up page to register!
 Once registered, an Activation Approval will be sent to verify YMCA membership.
 Once membership is verified, you should have access within 24 hours.